 by: claire cary

-- Add the butter or coconut oil to a bowl and melt in the microwave.
+- Add the butter to a bowl and melt in the microwave.

-- For whichever flavor you choose, add all remaining ingredients to the bowl except for the chocolate chips or sprinkles and mix well to combine.
+- Add all remaining ingredients to the bowl except for the chocolate chips and mix well to combine.

 - Stick in the fridge for about 20 minutes to harden.
 This will also help the flavors combine really well.